YanshiShield/YanshiShield/README.md

 ## Getting Started

 ### Build
+The source code can be downloaded through the green "<>Code" button on.

 YanshiSheild FL support two installation modes, the minimal installation mode of standalone and cluster mode based on Kubernetes, as follow: